ogrady/ogrady.github.io/_posts/2021-04-15-marching-squares.md

 ),
 ```

 For each component we select one coordinate to start from.
 In general, you can choose an arbitrary position to start.
 But here I chose the bottom-right-most cell of each component.
 Marching squares has a bit of an issue with bodies with holes in them.
 Depending on what your offsets define and where you start, you will either get the shape describing the inside or the outside of the body.
-The only body with a hole in it in the case of Pac-Man is the outer wall, confining the map.
+The only body with a hole in it in the case of Pac-Man is the outer wall which confines the map.
 I would like the inner shape of that, hence the starting point.
 ```sql
 start_coordinates(x, y, component_id) AS (
     SELECT DISTINCT ON (component_id)